alepulver/my-thesis/README.md

 http://circles-experiment.meteor.com/

 ### TODO
-- Add the rest of the experiments
+- Add questions after each experiment, while showing the final result
-- Allow smaller circles (external anchors should be farther)
+- Jitter initial shape positions to avoid overlap
 - Save timestamps for each decision
+- Add pie chart experiment for parts of the day
+- Add timeline experiment (only straight line)
 - Allow downloading (not the subject) as CSV, etc; before routes, try passing a parameter to the page URL

 - Save mouse positions and all events